 Throughout the series we covered a wide range of deep and broad ideas, which you will see below.

-You can download three programmes here, in the form of MP3 files.
+You can download five programmes here, in the form of MP3 files.
 Each is in two parts, each roughly one hour long.
-You may have a copy of any of the programmes by e-mailing me to request them.

 The Middle East | Part One | Part Two |